DSK2007/Practice-C-/README.md

 ### 2021-09-17: Built this repository.
 Also put my biggest example practice for this week.

 # Scheduled Projects
-Work in progres schedules will be updated when they are ready. maybe after midterm test.
+Work in progress schedules will be updated when they are ready. maybe after midterm test.
 - 2021-09-01~21: Practicing C language that learned before, for recall memories, by redone some examples.
 - 2021-09-22~28: Learning about Struct, Object-Oriented Programming, Objects and Classes.
 - 2021-09-29~2021-10-05: Learning about Class Access Specificers, Functions, Member functions, "Inline" Function, Object C++'s Call Member Function.